 Choosing an Electric Kiln – A Step-by-Step Buyer’s Guide

-Many expert potters recommend beginners start with Electric Kilns instead of gas kilns.
+Many expert potters recommend that beginners start with electric kilns rather than gas kilns.
 There are a few reasons for this:

 - They can help a potter achieve consistent results with glaze.

-- Electric Kilns are also more affordable and easier to operate at a home potter’s studio.
+- Electric Kilns are also more affordable and easier to operate in a home potter’s studio.

 While there isn’t much of a difference between Kilns from one brand to another, there are certain criteria that will affect your Electric Kiln purchase.